Home

 Mellotron used:

 Who is the mysterious Christophe F?
 (As in Christiane F?)
 No idea, but he seems to've gravitated into the orbit of a certain J. Cope and his Black Sheep, making 2009's Heathen Frontiers in Sound essentially a Cope album with someone else singing.
-Well, I say 'singing', but Mr. F. rarely actually breaks into song, preferring a Northern-accented revolutionary 'talking blues' style, like an unholy cross between Bob Dylan and, er, John Cooper Clarke.
+Well, I say 'singing', but Mr. F. rarely actually breaks into song, preferring a Northern-accented revolutionary 'talking blues' style, like an unholy cross between Bob Dylan and John Cooper Clarke.
 The eleven-minute Talkin' Revolution Blues is probably the epitome of his folk-informed style, although the closing title track probably runs it a close second.

 I presume that's Cope on Mellotron, with strings on opener Gringo Blues and My Heathen Revolution, while Brother Motherfucker features string and oboe parts, unusually.
 Overall, if you're a fan of Saint Julian And All His Works, you stand a good chance of liking this.
 If you're not, give it a go anyway, if only for the Mellotron.